 Reflection & Journal:

-How is God’s goodness different than human goodness?
+- How is God’s goodness different from human goodness?